moliver28/research-handbook/content/handbook/engineering/recognition.md

 For the next All-Hands, incorporate the final slides into primary deck!
 After All-hands, update this page with names of winners.
 Wooo!
 You're done until next quarter.

+##### Inform Nominees

+After winners have been announced, inform everyone who was nominated to spread awareness and happiness.
+Nominees should be informed privately, and without mentioning who nominated them.